John Cavanagh is a professional voice over artist and broadcaster with over 20 years experience in both fields.

 Voice-over clients across time include BBC network television and radio, Sony Records, Mercury Telecommunications, Visit Scotland (Scotland's National tourism organisation), SMG/Scottish Media Group, Philtre Films, Red Facilities, News International, plus many commercial voice overs and corporate film voice overs which I can't think of now across more than two decades!

-Hire John for voice-over work.
-Payment is made through Voices.com SurePay, an escrow service that guarantees your work is done to your satisfaction.
-Send payment securely by Visa, Mastercard or PayPal through Voices.com and when your work is done, simply download the final files, and release funds to John Cavanagh.
+Payment to John Cavanagh is made through Voices.com SurePay®, our escrow service that guarantees your project is completed to your satisfaction.
+Pay securely by Visa, Mastercard or PayPal through Voices.com and when your work is done, simply download the final files, and release funds to John Cavanagh.